Elementary Teacher Preparation Policy

 Content Test Requirements: New York requires early childhood education candidates, who are certified to teach elementary grades through grade 2, to pass the New York State Teacher Certification Examinations (NYTCE) Multi Subject: Teachers of Early Childhood (Birth-Grade 2) test, which is comprised of three separately scored subtests.
 Subtest I is literacy and English language arts; subtest II is mathematics; and subtest III covers science, social studies, the arts/health/fitness/family, and consumer science/career development.

-Scientifically Based Reading Instruction: New York's early childhood education assessment contains a separately scored English language arts/literacy section and amounts to a standalone reading test.
+Scientifically Based Reading Instruction: New York's early childhood education assessment contains a separately scored English language arts/literacy section.
+This subtest does not address the science of reading and therefore does not amount to a stand-alone reading test.
 The state's early childhood preparation standards do not address scientifically based reading instruction.